 Liam would cringe if he found himself surrounded by such unmanly decor.
 The room was awash in pinks, lavenders and fuchsias.
 From the nightstand, the soft light given off by the Tiffany lamp barely reached him, as he lay unmoving on the bed.
 His six-foot frame, with its slack yet sinewy muscles concealed much of the frilliness under him on the double bed, but not all.

 The fuchsia pillowcase under his head changed the color of his shoulder-length sandy blond hair making it appear pink under the dim light.
 Strands of his hair fanned out like a halo around his head.
 The effect gave his peaceful, relaxed face a somewhat pasty complexion.
-Pale, with weeks’ worth of stubble on his square jaw, his full lips were slightly parted, as he breathed steadily.
+Pale, with weeks’ worth of stubble on his square jaw, Liam’s full lips were slightly parted, as he breathed steadily.
 The serenity of his features belied what was going on inside of him.

 For his entire life, spanning centuries, Liam had lived under his brother’s shadow.
 Aidan was to be the savior of their people.
 His older brother had been raised and trained for that one purpose alone.
 Liam’s needs, his want of love and attention, were an afterthought to their mother, the queen of Eruva.